jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 AMD graphics is not recommended for Jellyfin, this information is solely provided for reference.
 Further reading on AMD VCE supported codecs: [https://en.wikipedia.org/wiki/Video_Coding_Engine](https://en.wikipedia.org/wiki/Video_Coding_Engine).

-Certain low-end cards, e.g., RX 6400, RX 6500, do not have encoding hardware.
+Certain low-end cards (e.g., RX 6400, RX 6500) do not have encoding hardware.
 Please be careful when choosing a GPU.

 Many AMD CPUs do not have integrated graphics.
 These are intended to be used with a dedicated graphics card.